- How is chronic lymphocytic leukemia treated?

 Radiation therapy can also be useful in treating pain from bone damage caused by leukemia cells growing in the bone marrow.

-Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see the section called "Bone marrow or peripheral blood stem cell transplant for chronic lymphocytic leukemia").
+Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see the section called "Stem cell transplant for chronic lymphocytic leukemia").

 External beam radiation therapy, in which a machine delivers a beam of radiation to a specific part of the body, is the type of radiation used most often for CLL.
 Before your treatment starts, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 Radiation therapy is much like getting an x-ray, but the radiation is more intense.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time − getting you into place for treatment − usually takes longer.